chrlutz/apt-repos/docs/Configuration.md

 ### DebSrc (optional)

-Similar to the equally named Key in *suites_descriptions*, this key expects a boolean value - *true* or *false* and describes if the generated suites contain source packages.
+Similar to the equally named Key in *suite_descriptions*, this key expects a boolean value - *true* or *false* and describes if the generated suites contain source packages.
 The difference is, that in a *repo_description* this information can be automatically extracted from the Release-files of the generated suites.
 If this key is not specified, the automatically extracted information is used.

+### Oid (optional)

+For *repo_descriptions* the override-feature is also available analogue to the way it works for *suite_description*s (see above)